CS2103JAN2017-W10-B3/main/docs/UserGuide.md

 ### 2.6.2 Deleting a parameter of a task : `delete`

-Deletes the specified parameter of a task in the todo list
+Deletes the specified parameter of a task in the todo list <br>
 Format: `delete INDEX /venue VENUE, /from or /on STARTTIME, /to or /by ENDTIME, /level URGENCY /description #[TAG]`

 > * Deletes the parameter at the of the task at the specified `INDEX`. <br>
-    * The index refers to the index number shown in the last task listing. <br>
+> * The index refers to the index number shown in the last task listing. <br>
-    * Index **should include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
+> * Index **should include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
-    * The parameter indicated by the prefix will be deleted for the declared tasks, if they have one. <br>
+> * The parameter indicated by the prefix will be deleted for the declared tasks, if they have one. <br>
-    * Notice that title can never be deleted.
+> * Notice that title can never be deleted.
 If a task has its start time or end time deleted, its task category will be changed accordingly.

 Examples: